mkanai/covid19-finemapping/README.md

 1. Manhattan plot
     * x-axis: genomic position (GRCh38)
     * y-axis: -log10(p)
-    * color: r2 value to a lead variant (with maximum PIP) in UKBB Europeans from [the Pan-UKBB project](http://pan.ukbb.broadinstitute.org/).
+    * color: (best-guess weighted-average) r2 value to a lead variant (with maximum PIP) which we computed weighted average of r2 value in [gnomad v2.1.1](https://gnomad.broadinstitute.org/) based on the fraction of ancestral populations in the meta-analysis.
 2. PIP plot
     * x-axis: genomic position (GRCh38)
     * y-axis: PIP
-    * color: in 95% CS or not
+    * color: in 99% CS or not
 3. r2 plot
     * x-axis: genomic position (GRCh38)
-    * y-axis: r2 value to a lead variant (with maximum PIP) in six populations in UKBB from [the Pan-UKBB project](http://pan.ukbb.broadinstitute.org/).
+    * y-axis: r2 value to a lead variant (with maximum PIP) in nine populations of [gnomad v2.1.1](https://gnomad.broadinstitute.org/).
     * color: Population
-    * alpha: variants in 95% CS are plotted with full opacity, whereas those not in CS are dimmed.
+    * alpha: variants in 99% CS are plotted with full opacity, whereas those not in CS are dimmed.

 ## Methods
 The whole pipeline will be publicly available at https://github.com/mkanai/covid19-finemapping.